Welcome to the University of Reading

 If you are intending to drive to work and park on the University campus, you will need to complete the Staff Vehicle Entry Permit form.
 For further information in relation to parking at the University, visit Staff Parking page on the University internet.

-All new staff are encouraged to attend a Central Induction session on the closest date after starting employment.
+All new staff are encouraged to attend a Central Induction workshop on the closest date after starting employment.
 The session, provides an introduction to the University through interactive discussions, group work and also an opportunity to get to know other new starters, building your network.

 Recruitment and selection interview panels